andytudhope/thebluebook/source/canto-i/who-are-you.md

 Who could not kill the dream,
 for it seemed, somehow,
 more dramatic
-than another dance with death.
+to dance again with death.

 Who traced herself through time to a tune made up of every human